brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 npm run dev
 ```

-If you watch your server logs, you see a few logs showing that:
+If you watch your server logs, you should see a few logs showing that:

 - Your node tried to acquire the lock
 - The lock was successfully acquired